Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Hello newsletter friends and welcome to this exciting edition of the smoking meat newsletter where I will be going into extensive details about smoking brisket and then going on to make delicious burnt ends from the point end of the brisket.
+In this recipe, we will be going into extensive details about smoking brisket and then going on to make delicious smoked burnt ends from the point end of the brisket.

-When done up right, they are amazingly tender and with my rub and sauce and smoked to perfection, they are tasty beyond belief.
+When done up right, they are amazingly tender and with my original rub and barbecue sauce and smoked to perfection, they are tasty beyond belief.

 - 10-12 lb Brisket